tedsluis/dump1090-kubernetes/README.md

 # dump1090-kubernetes
-Demo: Run dump1090-mutability on a Kubernetes cluster.
+Demo: Run dump1090-mutability on a Kubernetes cluster (in the cloud).

 * Create a single pod with a dump1090 instance.
 * Create a replication controller with multiple dump1090 instances.